daterre/Cradle/README.md

 (TODO)

 ### Source code
-The plugin source code is available in the Assets/Cradle/.src directory on GitHub (the period prefix hides this folder from Unity).
+The plugin source code is available in the .src directory on GitHub (the period prefix hides this folder from Unity).
 There are separate solutions for Visual Studio and MonoDevelop.
 To build, open the appropriate solution for your IDE and run "Build Solution" (Visual Studio) or "Build All" (MonoDevelop).
 The DLLs created will replace the previous DLLs in the the Cradle plugin directory.

+If you make modifications to the source code, you might want to run the [Cradle test suite](http://github.com/daterre/Cradle-Testing).

 ### Change log